 New Substitution process: we have improved the substitution process by splitting it in two.
 By separating it from our lemmatization process you can easily track substitutions and keep your content dictionary free of misspelled words.

 Exclusion and substitution lists along with your categorization dictionary can now be saved into a categorization model file.
-This file can be used on other WordStat projects as well as in QDA Miner, WordStat Document Explorer or in our SDK.
+This file can be used on other WordStat projects as well as in QDA Miner, WordStat Document Explorer, or in our SDK.

-The improved interface allows to quickly access and compare results, so you can extract valuable insights in a few seconds.
+The improved interface allows you to quickly access and compare results, so you can extract valuable insights in a few seconds.